umccr/neoantigens/README.md

 As we see further, `NetChop` and `NetMHCstabpan ` just add some annotations and don't seem to do any filtering (however those can be done manually), so are quite optional.
 On the other side, as we see further, the login node is sufficient to run the tool on full data.
 Also keeping in mind an option to fall back to the Dockerized version to run on AWS.

-## Running on NeverResponder
+## Minimal run with NeverResponder

+The tool's minimal required inputs are:

+- VCF of somatic mutations, annotated with amino acid changes and transcript sequences by VEP.
+- HLA haplotypes of the patient.

-### Preparing minimal inputs (a VCF)
+### Preparing VCF

-The minimal required input is a VCF with VEP-annotated tumor mutations.
-From umccrised bcbio output, taking post-PoN ensemble somatic VCF, annotating with VEP and bcftool'ing to extract the tumor sample.
+The tool requires VEP-annotated tumor mutations.
+From umccrised bcbio output, we are taking post-PoN ensemble somatic VCF, then annotating with VEP and bcftool'ing to extract the tumor sample.

-Trying to run on the NeverResponder sample (`/data/cephfs/punim0010/data/Results/Patients/2018-01-17`), as it has both mutation and expression data.
+We are using NeverResponder sample (`/data/cephfs/punim0010/data/Results/Patients/2018-01-17`), as it has both mutation and expression data.

 Copying the VCF back from spartan: